MicrosoftDocs/sql-docs/docs/relational-databases/replication/replication-to-sql-database.md

 ## Publisher or Distributor on Azure SQL Database Managed Instance

-SQL Databases on Managed Instance can participate in any replication role - publisher, distributor, or subscriber.
+Azure SQL Databases in Managed Instance can participate in any replication role - publisher, distributor, or subscriber.
 Databases participating in replication can be hosted in an instance of SQL Server on-premises or on in the cloud with a Managed Instance.

 ### Supported topologies